PlaidCloud/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 The policy options are split into two groups: alpha quality (hidden by default) and beta quality (visible by default).
 The groups are guarded respectively by the `CPUManagerPolicyAlphaOptions` and `CPUManagerPolicyBetaOptions` feature gates.
-Diverging from the Kubernetes standard, these feature gates guard groups of options, because it would have been too cumbersome to add a feature gate for each individual option.
+Diverging from the PlaidCloud standard, these feature gates guard groups of options, because it would have been too cumbersome to add a feature gate for each individual option.